 The Virtual Machines.
 For this exercise we are using Virtual Machines (VMs) inside VirtualBox.
 This provides a convenient way to experiment with systems that might be vulnerable and to test them against known attacks.
 The VMs we are using come preconfigured and preinstalled with useful tools.
-The victim is called Alice, and the attacker is called Mallet; they each have a machine.
-The two virtual machines we are using in this exercise are accessible from all DICE machines in /group/teaching/cs/, in a compressed virtual appliance format (about 900Mb each).
+There are three virtual machines, alice, bob, and mallet.
+These are accessible from all DICE machines in /group/teaching/cs/, in a compressed virtual appliance format.
 The directory is an AFS mount so you may need to type the full path into a command line or into the folder GUI to see the files.
 Tab completion will not work and the containing folders will appear empty.